 Solve complex problems in four steps

 One way to visualize complex problem solving is to think of it as a four-step process.
 The first step is to define the problem—i.e., to ensure that you are focusing on the correct problem, not on just a symptom or a less critical problem.
 This step is about identifying what you should be doing.

-Second, you need to diagnose the problem: understand its root cause(s).
-This may be facilitated through using a diagnostic issue tee / diagnostic map.
+Second, you need to diagnose the problem: understand its root cause(s), which may be facilitated through using a diagnostic issue tree / diagnostic map.
 This step is understanding why you have the problem in the first place.